Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 In GPT2, there are two matrixes called WTE (word token embedding) and WPE (word position embedding).
 WPE is 1024×768.
 It means that the maximum number of tokens that we can use in a prompt to GPT2 is 1024.

+More information about the reasoning behind the positional encoding: <https://fleetwood.dev/posts/you-could-have-designed-SOTA-positional-encoding>

 ### Transformer decoder

 <img src="transformer-decoder.png" width="200">